fastenhealth/docs/FUNDRAISING.md

 **A lifetime license to the Fasten Health software.** However, at this point, you'll receive essentially nothing tangible since the app is entirely open source.
 In the future, we plan to monetize Fasten by offering a SAAS version with a subscription fee and desktop versions which you'll be able to purchase in the Windows/Mac App Stores.
 Your lifetime license will apply to both.

+{: .important }
-> Users who purchase the lifetime license will get access to the Fasten Health Desktop app Private Beta -- no docker required
+Users who purchase the lifetime license will get access to the Fasten Health Desktop app Private Beta -- no docker required

 # $75,000 is a lot of money!
 What are you going to do with it?